groupdocs-metadata/GroupDocs.Metadata-Docs/net/developer-guide/advanced-usage/working-with-metadata-standards/working-with-iptc-iim-metadata.md

 url: metadata/net/working-with-iptc-iim-metadata
 title: Working with IPTC IIM metadata
 weight: 2
-description: "To access IPTC metadata in a file of any supported format, GroupDocs.Metadata provides the IIptc.IptcPackage property"
+description: "This article shows how to access IPTC metadata in a file of any supported format."
 keywords:
 productName: GroupDocs.Metadata for .NET
 hideChildren: False